dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

   - openshift
   - kubernetes
   - operators
 description: CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
-This detailed walk through customizes the node operating system, adding RPMs.
+This detailed walk through customizes the node operating system image by adding RPMs to support autofs.
 ---

 CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
-This detailed walk through customizes the node operating system, adding RPMs.
+This detailed walk through customizes the node operating system image by adding RPMs to support autofs.

 In [part 2][14] we will configure autofs and enable automatic filesystem mounting across cluster nodes.

 <!--more-->